 - a ‘read only’ PDF file or preferably a ‘read only’ Excel spreadsheet.

-Objections to the release of reports should be addressed to the Director Geoscience and Resource Strategy, and emailed to email@example.com.
+Objections to the release of reports should be addressed to the Executive Director, Geological Survey and Resource Strategy Division, and emailed to email@example.com.

 All objections will be acknowledged.